ProvarTesting/provardx-cli/messages/sf.provar.config.load.md

 # summary

-Validates and loads a ProvarDX properties file for later use
+Validates and loads a ProvarDX properties file for later use.

 # description

-Validates and loads a ProvarDX properties file for later use
+Validates and loads a ProvarDX properties file for later use.

 # examples